cockroachdb/docs/v22.1/manage-certs-vault.md

 ### Short-lived credentials

-What happens if a credential, such as a private key for a server or a client, is compromised?
-A PKI implementation must deal with this in one of two ways:
+Credentials can become compromised, in which case j A PKI implementation must deal with this in one of two ways:

 - By implementation a revocation mechanism, either Certificate Revocation Lists (CRLS) or the Online Certificate Status Protocol.
 - By issuing only certificates with short validity durations, so that any compromised certificate quickly becomes unusable.